 A course in contemporary formal (symbolic) logic covering both propositional and predicate logic with identity.
-Students will learn to translate arguments into symbolic notation and then test validity using natural-deduction proof procedures, truth tables, truth trees, and counter examples.
-Fulfills the Quantitative Reasoning Part B requirement at UW-Madison, as well as the logic requirement at Edgewood College, Assumes a solid background in Algebra.
+Students will learn to represent English sentences into symbolic notation and then test or demonstrate validity using truth tables, a derivation system, truth trees, and counter examples.

+Fulfills the Quantitative Reasoning Part B requirement at UW-Madison, as well as the logic requirement at Edgewood College.
+Assumes a solid background in Algebra.
 For a course focused on critical thinking and informal logic, see course #20809264, Introduction to Logic and Critical Thinking (previously called Reason in Communication), which fulfills the Quantitative Reasoning Part A requirement at UW-Madison as well as the logic requirement at Edgewood College.

-Contemporary Moral Issues
+PHILOS 20809262 Contemporary Moral Issues 3 Credits/Units